ericu/PythonPractice/3d/README.md

-This is me playing with OpenGL, Pyglet, and Numpy.
+This is me playing with OpenGL, Pyglet, Numpy, and asyncio/concurrent.
 You'll likely need to 'pip3 install' or otherwise grab:

 * PyOpenGL